dicksonjdivet/cpp_sessions/04_memory_management/session.md

 ### Exercise 2: smart pointer

-Implement a class named `UniqueSPI` that uses a regular pointer to manage a `SPI` object.
+Implement a class named `UniqueGPIO` that uses a regular pointer to manage a `GPIO` object.
-- Implement the constructor, destructor, move constructor, and move assignment operator for `UniqueSPI`.
+- Implement the constructor, destructor, move constructor, and move assignment operator for `UniqueGPIO`.